African Americans: Traditional names

+African-American names are part of the cultural traditions of African Americans, most of these cultural names having no connection to Africa but strictly an African American cultural practice that developed in the United States during enslavement.
+This new evidence became apparent by census records which show African Americans and White Americans, though they spoke the same language, chose to use different names even during times of enslavement, which is where and when the development of African American cultural names began.

-African American names are part of the cultural traditions of African Americans.
-Prior to the 1950s, and 1960s, most African American names closely resembled those used within European American culture.
+Prior to this newer information, it was only thought that before the 1950s, and 1960s, most African-American names closely resembled those used within European-American culture.
 Babies of that era were generally given a few common names, with children using nicknames to distinguish the various people with the same name.
 With the rise of 1960s civil rights movement, there was a dramatic increase in names of various origins.

 By the 1970s, and 1980s, it had become common among African Americans to invent new names for themselves, although many of these invented names took elements from popular existing names.
 Prefixes such as La/Le, Da/De, Ra/Re and Ja/Je, and suffixes like -ique/iqua, -isha and -aun/-awn are common, as are inventive spellings for common names.
-The book Baby Names Now: From Classic to Cool—The Very Last Word on First Names places the origins of "La" names in African American culture in New Orleans.
+The book Baby Names Now: From Classic to Cool—The Very Last Word on First Names places the origins of "La" names in African-American culture in New Orleans.

 Even with the rise of inventive names, it is still common for African Americans to use biblical, historical, or traditional European names.
-Daniel, Christopher, Michael, David, James, Joseph, and Matthew were thus among the most frequent names for African American boys in 2013.
+Daniel, Christopher, Michael, David, James, Joseph, and Matthew were thus among the most frequent names for African-American boys in 2013.

-The name LaKeisha is typically considered American in origin, but has elements that were drawn from both French and West/Central African roots.
+The name LaKeisha is typically considered American in origin but has elements that were drawn from both French and West/Central African roots.
 Names such as LaTanisha, JaMarcus, DeAndre, and Shaniqua were created in the same way.
 Punctuation marks are seen more often within African American names than other American names, such as the names Mo'nique and D'Andre.